 The tightest circle of superfans should obviously get a lot of attention.
+Some companies run a special brand ambassador program for this top 1%.
 You should recognize the champions that go the extra mile to arrange local meetups with the local community or live stream on YouTube as they unbox your products.
 Make sure they feel noticed and encouraged, and don’t be afraid to reach out to them with offers for additional activities.

 The circle of active community members can be defined in many ways.
 These are people who consciously support your brand, giving you top net promoter scores.
 They can be members of your community platform or membership program, followers on your social media, signups of your newsletter, or all of the above.
 This is the segment most of your community activities should be targeting.

 However, you should not forget the circle of general customers.
 Certainly there are people who have purchased your products and services, but haven’t been excited to join or follow your social activities.
 Give them a simple way to join when they’re ready – just don’t be pushy with it.
 Communities are best when 100% of the members are there because they really chose to join.

 Marketing consultant Sebastian Buck also advises brands to onboard employees to their customer communities.
 If you think the reason is to test-drive community solutions, think again.

 “Companies should not just think about building belonging with customers, but also with employees.
 In the U.S., 70% of workers are disengaged in their work (not involved, enthusiastic, or committed), and globally the number is even higher: 87%,” points out Buck.